COVID-19 Social Services & Public Resources

 3737 W. Lawrence

 Trilogy will continue to provide all services remotely.
-Clients need to contact their providers, and those looking for services need to reach out to the intake line- 773-382-4060.
+Current clients need to contact their providers.

 Trilogy is not currently aware of any clients or staff who have Coronavirus.
 They want to assure everyone that they will continue to be as transparent as possible should they learn of a presumptive or confirmed case.
 Take care of yourselves and rest assured they will continue updates online and in person as they get new information.